 Keep in mind just because a store has a family planning aisle that carries OTC contraceptives (like condoms, the sponge, VCF, etc.), home pregnancy tests, and personal lubricants (like Wet Gellee or Astroglide), doesn't mean that it also has to sell Plan B One-Step.
 Also, stores that do sell this emergency contraceptive may only have a small inventory (limited quantities).

-Because you want to use it as soon as possible, it is probably a good idea to call your local drugstore ahead of time to determine if they have Plan B One-Step, My Way, and/or Next Choice One Dose in stock.
+Because you want to use it as soon as possible, it is probably a good idea to call your local drugstore ahead of time to determine if they have Plan B One-Step, My Way, Take Action and/or Next Choice One Dose in stock.
 That way, you don't waste precious time driving from one store to another looking for it.
 When you call the store, you should also ask where they keep this product.
 Pharmacies typically close before the stores do, so if the particular store has Plan B One-Step behind the pharmacy, you may not be able to buy it if you come in once the pharmacy has closed.

 Is it Better to Buy Plan B One-Step?